oracc/oracc2/bin/px/isp/README.txt

       	 display; MINI is the reduced version utilized in instance popups

- CEMD -- the context engine mode for rendering instances -- UNIT, LINE, KWIC
+ CEMD -- the context engine mode for rendering instances -- CCAT, CCBD; implying CXTF: UNIT, LINE, KWIC

  LANG -- the language for translations accompanying instances